luiz0992/thesis_template_cua/README.md

 Additional document class formatting options:

+natbib commands was used for the bibliography and references.

+Solar Physics Journal bibligraphy format was used

 raggedright: ragged right formatting without hyphenations

 authordate: support for the author-date citation style

 endnotes: support for endnotes